guy-dar/stallion/README.md

 In its most naive use, it will just `fpeek` the selected text.
 If the selection follows certain patterns, it is supposed to present some more advanced behavior (*intelligent peeking*) which is still under active development.

-#### 2. Reference Resolution
+#### 2. Reference Resolution (preliminary)
-If the reference trigger is fired (As of now, this happens if the selection has more than 20 characters).
+If the reference trigger is fired (As of now, this happens if the selection has more than 20 characters), a reference summary box will appear.
+This summary includes: Title, URL, reference count and citation count.
+As of now, the resolution is still handled poorly.
+Plus, even if the right article is found,  data isn't always correct.

 #### 3. Quick fpeek